OWASP/HoneySAP/docs/source/user/intro.rst

 Modular
 ^^^^^^^

-Functionality should be implemented in a modular way allowing the plugin or plugout of the different components.
+Functionality should be implemented in a modular way allowing the plug-in or plug-out of the different components.
 Modules should be configurable as much as possible.

 Easy configuration